chiragsanghvi/JavascriptSDK/README.md

 ```

 This is the recommended way to do it.
-In this case, the marriage relation will create the entities tarzan and jane first and then connect them using relation `marriage`.
+In this case, the marriage relation will create the entities tarzan and jane first and then connect them using the relation `marriage`.

 Here's the kicker: it doesn't matter whether tarzan and jane have been saved to the server yet.
 If they've been saved, then they will get connected via the relation 'marriage'.
-And if both (or one) haven't been saved yet, when you call `marriage.save()`, the required entities will get connected and stored on the server.
-So you could create the two entities and connect them via a single `.save()` call, and if you check the two entities are also reflected with save changes, so your object is synced.
+And if both (or one) hasn't been saved yet, when you call `marriage.save()`, the required entities will get connected and stored on the server.
+So you could create the two entities and connect them via a single `.save()` call, and if you see the two entities will also get reflected with save changes, so your object is synced.

 #### Setting Values
 ```javascript